arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 ## `status: Object`

-Status of the arangoBackup object.
+Status of the ArangoBackup Custom Resource.
 This field is managed by subresource and only by operator

 Required: true